cobalt-language/cobalt-language.github.io/driver.md

 scalar-repl-aggregates = 5 # both the pass and the value are trimmed internalize = true
 ```

 ### Linking libraries
 Libraries can be linked with the `-l` flag, and the (recursive) search directory is specified with `-L`
 Usage:
 ```
-$ co aot test.co -L /usr/lib -l c -l m # link libc and libm, both of which are somewhere in /usr/lib
+$ co aot test.co -l pthread # link libc and libm, both of which are somewhere in /usr/lib
-$ co aot test.co -Lll /usr/lib c m # because of the way flags are parsed, you can do this
 ```

+### Additional headers
+Additional library headers can be specified with the `-h` flag.
+In most cases, this is not as useful since there is little reason to have a header by itself.

 ### Continuing after errors
 By default, compilation exits early if errors are detected.
 Compilation can be forced to continue with the `-c` or `--continue` flag.

 ## `co jit`- JIT compilation
 `co jit` JIT compiles a file.
 Usage: